Norfolk-Southern Mill Shop Crane

 Design and Construction Solution

 The geotechnical engineer initially recommended micropiles and augercast piles as typical options for restricted overhead clearance applications.
 The General Contractor investigated additional cost- effective piling options and approached DuroTerra about a Ductile Iron Pile solution.
-DuroTerra and engineers at Geopier Foundation Company developed a solution consisting of friction Ductile Iron Piles installed through the upper silt and clay to terminate in the sand to develop capacity to support the crane foundations.
+A design was developed consisting of friction Ductile Iron Piles installed through the upper silt and clay to terminate in the sand to develop capacity to support the crane foundations.

 The pile caps were isolated and required a group of three piles to maintain rotational stability.
 The pile design loads were up to 46 kips (compression) and 2 kips (lateral).
 Only minor tension loads (< 5 kips) were estimated.
 A Series 118/9.0 Ductile Iron Pile system (118 mm outer diameter with 9 mm wall thickness) installed with a 220 mm oversized conical cap and continuous grouting was designed to produce an 8-inch diameter grouted pile.
 A 10-ft long, #6 Grade 75 threadbar was inserted into the pile to resist the minor tension loads and hold the bearing and tension plates.